Real Steel

-Real Steel was released by Touchstone Pictures in Australia on October 6, 2011, and in the United States and Canada on October 7, 2011, grossing nearly $300 million at the box office.
-It received mixed reviews, with criticism towards the plot but praise for the visual effects, action sequences, and performances of the cast.
+Real Steel was distributed worldwide by Walt Disney Studios Motion Pictures through the Touchstone Pictures label in the United States on October 7, 2011, grossing nearly $300 million at the box office.
+The film received mixed reviews from critics, who praised the performances and visual effects, but criticized the formulaic plot.
 The film was nominated for Best Visual Effects at the 84th Academy Awards.

 Plot

-In 2020, human boxers are replaced by robots.
-Former boxer Charlie Kenton owns the robot Ambush, until it is destroyed in a fight against a bull belonging to promoter and carnival owner, Ricky.
-Having bet money he didn't have with Ricky that Ambush would win, Charlie absconds before Ricky can collect.
+In the 2020s, boxing between human fighters has been replaced with robots.
+In Texas, former boxer Charlie Kenton owns the robot Ambush until it is destroyed in a fight against a bull belonging to promoter and carnival owner Ricky.
+Having bet money he did not have with Ricky that Ambush would win, Charlie absconds before Ricky can collect.

-After the fight, Charlie learns that his ex-girlfriend died and he must attend a hearing deciding the future of their son, Max, a robot-boxing fan with nearly no contact with Charlie since his birth.
-Max's maternal aunt Debra and her wealthy husband Marvin want full custody.
-Charlie bargains to cede custody of Max for $100,000, half in advance, and Marvin negotiates that Charlie retain custody of Max for three months while Marvin and Debra go on vacation.
-Settling into a gym owned by Bailey Tallet, the daughter of Charlie's former boxing coach, Charlie uses the half in advance money to acquire the once-famous World Robot Boxing robot Noisy Boy.
-He and Max take Noisy Boy to Crash Palace, an underworld boxing arena run by his friend Finn, where Noisy Boy is destroyed against another robot boxer, Midas.
-While scavenging for replacements in a junkyard, Max discovers Atom, an obsolete, dilapidated but mostly intact sparring robot designed to withstand severe damage, with a rare "shadow function" to mirror and memorize handler or opponent movements.
+After the fight, Charlie learns his ex-girlfriend died, and he must attend a hearing about their 11-year-old son Max, whom he hasn’t seen since birth.
+Max's maternal aunt Debra and her husband Marvin seek full custody.
+Charlie agrees to give up custody of Max for money, while Marvin negotiates that Charlie keeps custody for three months during their vacation.

+Settling into a gym owned by Bailey Tallet, the daughter of Charlie's former boxing coach, Charlie uses half the money to acquire the once-famous World Robot Boxing (WRB) robot Noisy Boy.
+He and Max take Noisy Boy to Crash Palace, an underworld boxing arena run by his friend Finn, where Noisy Boy is destroyed against robot boxer Midas.

+While searching for replacements in a junkyard and then sliding down a cliff, Max discovers Atom, an obsolete, dilapidated, but mostly intact sparring robot that breaks Max's fall and saves his life.
+Atom is designed to endure damage with a rare "shadow function" program, which mirrors and memorizes the handler's or opponent's movements.

-At Max's behest, Charlie pits Atom against another robot Metro and is surprisingly victorious.
-Max integrates Noisy Boy's voice command hardware with Atom and convinces Charlie to assist in streamlining Atom's movements.
-This results in a series of victories, culminating in Charlie being offered a World Robot Boxing fight with Atom against national champion robot Twin Cities.
-The fight starts with Atom on the attack, but Twin Cities easily takes the offensive.
-Charlie notices a hitch whenever Twin Cities throws a right punch, and he exploits this to win by knockout.
-Elated by their success, Max challenges undefeated global champion robot Zeus, with the audience squarely on their side.
+Charlie pits Atom against the robot Metro at Max's request, and the junkyard bot surprisingly comes out on top.
+Max integrates Noisy Boy's voice command hardware with Atom and convinces Charlie to optimize Atom's movements.
+Altogether, Charlie’s boxing experience and Atom’s shadow function build a winning streak that leads to Charlie being offered a WRB fight between Atom and the national champion, Twin Cities.

+The fight starts with Atom on the attack, but Twin Cities quickly takes the offensive.
+Charlie notices a hitch (a brief delay) whenever Twin Cities throws a right punch, and he exploits this to win by knockout.
+Elated by their success, Max challenges the undefeated global champion robot Zeus.
 After the fight, Ricky and two henchmen attack Charlie for bailing earlier and rob him and Max of their winnings, prompting a defeated and dejected Charlie to return Max to Debra.